 3. Price and Payment

-3.1 Unless otherwise stated, prices are in sterling (GBP) and are exclusive of value added tax and any other tax or duty.
+3.1 Unless otherwise stated, prices are in sterling (USD) and are exclusive of value-added tax and any other tax or duty.
 We shall invoice you for all appropriate taxes and expenses for which we are liable to collect.
 The Client shall be liable to pay any penalties or interest on such taxes which are payable by us as a result of your delay in paying such taxes.

 3.3 Where the work is being provided in stages and/or over a period of time of more than 60 (sixty) days, we reserve the right to invoice you upon completion of each stage of the work or at monthly intervals.